Drip Course Content: Benefits, Strategies, and Best Practices for Online Learning Success

 4. Increased Revenue

 A structured drip schedule can boost sales by maintaining customer interest over an extended period while encouraging renewals or additional purchases.
-For instance, recurring access fees or supplementary resources tied to ongoing courses create opportunities for higher revenue streams through sustained learner engagement.
+For example, recurring access fees or supplementary resources tied to ongoing courses create opportunities for higher revenue streams through sustained learner engagement.

 Types of Drip Scheduling